presentator/presentator/README.md

 In order to send emails you'll have to use either a local SMTP server or an external mail service like [Mailjet](https://www.mailjet.com/), [MailerSend](https://www.mailersend.com/), [Brevo](https://www.brevo.com/), [SendGrid](https://sendgrid.com/en-us), [AWS SES](https://aws.amazon.com/ses/), etc.

-Once you've decided on a mail service, you could enable the SMTP settings from your _PocketBase Admin UI > Settings > Mail settings_ page (http://localhost:8090/_/#/settings/mail).
+Once you've decided on a mail service, you could enable the SMTP settings from your _PocketBase Dashboard > Settings > Mail settings_ page (http://localhost:8090/_/#/settings/mail).

 > Make sure to update also the "Application URL" field located in _Settings > Application_.